Dune-CurvedGrid -- A Dune module for surface parametrization: CurvedGrid and the grid interface

-This class allows to locally construct both the \texttt{LocalFunctionGeometry} and the \texttt{ParametrizedGeometry}, depending on the properties of the grid-function passed to the grid wrapper and the \texttt{order} parameter given to the grid.
-If the given order is positive, it is assumed that a local interpolation should be constructed and thus a \texttt{ParametrizedGeometry} with Lagrange local finite-element is used as local geometry parametrization.
-Otherwise, if \texttt{order $\leq$ 0} and the grid-function is locally differentiable, a \texttt{LocalFunctionGeometry} is used.
+This class allows to locally construct both the \texttt{LocalFunctionGeometry} and the \texttt{ParametrizedGeometry}, depending on the properties of the grid-function passed to the grid wrapper and the \texttt{useInterpolation} parameter given to the grid.
+If the latter is \texttt{true}, it is assumed that a local interpolation should be constructed of the passed grid-function and thus a \texttt{ParametrizedGeometry} with Lagrange local finite-element is used as local geometry parametrization.
+Otherwise, if \texttt{useInterpolation} is \texttt{false} and the grid-function is locally differentiable, a \texttt{LocalFunctionGeometry} is used.